HVAC Thermostat Specialist

 I called Honeywell tech support last night and as soon as I told him what the problem was he asked me for the 4 digit code behind the model number on the back of the thermostat and then he told me he was going to put me on hold to talk to his supervisor.
 After a couple minutes he comes back and asks for my address to send me a new one and when I get it to send the old one back for testing.
 They are trying to figure out what is causing this issue.

 I am glad to hear they are looking into this.
 When I opened a chat with their support the other day the guy said they had no reports of this even though I (and others) had reported it.
 Please let us know what happens.
-I would buy it again if I knew there was a fix.
+I would buy the Honeywell RTH9580, Wi-Fi thermostat, it again if I knew there was a fix.

 BTW I have an Asus RT-AC66U router.